Protecting the DuPage River

 Lower DuPage Watershed Coalition

 The Village of Shorewood is a member of the Lower DuPage Watershed Coalition.
 A watershed is all of the landscape that drains into a particular lake or river.
-The Lower DuPage Watershed Coalition was formed in 2012 to provide coordinated efforts to address water resource concerns using a science based approach to identify water quality stressors and develop ecologicially and economically sound approaches to restore stream health to the lower portion of the DuPage River.
+The Lower DuPage Watershed Coalition was formed in 2012 to provide coordinated efforts to address water resource concerns using a science-based approach to identify water quality stressors and develop ecologically and economically sound approaches to restore stream health to the lower portion of the DuPage River.